xcodebuild/RecyclerViewSwipeDismiss/README.md

 - `listener.setEnabled(false)` can disable swipe to dismiss

 - `onTouch` will be called when MOUSE_UP on item without swipe

+- `onClick` will be called when ACTION_UP on item within 1 second and move no more than a fixed distance

 ## Sample